pygame-community/pygame-ce/docs/reST/ref/joystick.rst

 Nintendo Switch Left/Right Joy-Con (pygame **2.3.0** / after SDL **2.24.0**)
 *********************************************************************
+This device is created, if Nintendo Switch Joy-con Left and Nintendo Switch Joy-con Right are connected (these two devices are removed).
 The Nintendo Switch Left/Right Joy-Con has 6 axes, 20 buttons, and 0 hats.
 The values for the 6 axes never change.
 The controller is recognized as "Nintendo Switch Joy-Con (L/R)".